AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 specified in the same space as the parameter, as is the increment in all cases but normalised parameters.

-Normalised parameters specify thier increments in cannonical coordinates, rather than in normalised coordinates.
+Normalised parameters specify their increments in canonical coordinates, rather than in normalised coordinates.
 So an increment of '1' means 1 pixel, not '1 project width', otherwise sliders would be a bit wild.